krassowski/assets/README.md

 - _categories_: Space separated list that must contains `posts`
 - _excerpt_: Short summary of the post

-The notification displayed in JupyterLab will be the concatenation of the _title_ and the _excerpt_.
+The notification displayed in JupyterLab will be the concatenation of the _title_ and the _excerpt_ as plain text.

 After the header, you can write the post using Markdown formatting.

+> That part won't be displayed in JupyterLab but the notification will have a link to see it.

 You will find additional information in the [GitHub documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-content-to-your-github-pages-site-using-jekyll#adding-a-new-post-to-your-site).

+### How to publish a draft news?

+Once you have open a draft news in a PR, it will require to be reviewed and approved by at least 2 members of the JupyterLab council.

 Once your PR is merged, the post will be the new one to be fetched by JupyterLab users.

+> You can reach the council by opening a [discussion on GitHub](https://github.com/jupyterlab/team-compass/discussions).

+### Security concerns

+The notification message will be displayed as text content.